Skip to main content

 Forrager Cookie Company

 You do not need to put your business address on the label, but you must include “contact information”.
 This could be your business address (PO boxes are allowed), email address, or phone number (or any combination of the three).
-The health department’s example label shows an address and phone number.
+The health department’s example label uses an email address as the contact information.

 Workplace Are there any home kitchen requirements?